 So, you’ve got a heavy caravan or boat that you want to tow?
 Don’t be misled by the advertising!
 Just because your 4WD has a certain ‘towing capacity’ doesn’t mean you can actually tow that under normal conditions.

 Today, you can pick up a number of new 4WD’s that have a claimed 3500kg towing capacity.
 The thing is though, its all smoke and mirrors, and is completely misleading to the point where you are almost guaranteed to be overloaded towing something that’s 3500kg.
 How is that possible?

 How do they mislead you?

 Any vehicle on the road must comply with a number of different weight requirements, whether they are towing or not.
 Lets keep it simple, and just look at the Gross Combination Mass (GCM).
 This is the maximum amount both your 4WD and trailer can weigh as a combined weight.

-Whilst you might be able to tow the maximum amount the vehicle is rated for, it can only be done under some pretty severe weight limitations.
+Whilst you might be able to get close to the 4WD towing capacity the vehicle is rated for, it can only be done under some pretty severe weight limitations.
 This is in relation to what the tow vehicle itself has on board in terms of weight; anything from passengers to extra fuel, 4WD accessories and general gear.

 Take a dual cab Ford ranger, which has a GCM of 6000kg, and a claimed towing capacity of 3500kg.
 Remove the weight of the vehicle (with nothing in it!) from the GCM and you have 3800kg.
 Then, remove the 3500kg trailer you are towing, and you are left with a mere 300kg.

 Let’s go the other way.
 The same Ford Ranger, decked out with lots of accessories and gear, weighing in at the maximum weight of 3200kg.
 Given you can’t exceed the GCM of 6000kg, you are left with a maximum towing capacity of 2800kg.

 Now, how many 4WD’s have you seen, decked out with every accessory under the sun, loaded to the hilt and towing a trailer that’s over 3 tonnes?